GSA/ficam-playbooks/_fpki/3a_fpki_pdval.md

 #### Putting It All Together

-The Cross-certificates between the Bridge and the affiliate CA in the bridge environment PKI image contains policy mappings in the Choosing CA Certificates section.
+The Cross-certificates between the Bridge and the affiliate CA in the bridge environment PKI image contains policy mappings in the [Choosing CA Certificates](#choosing-ca-certificates) section.
 They are an essential part of the cross-certificate because they express the literal security common ground between an issuer and the community baseline established by the Bridge.
 As an issuer, you can always exceed a security control or requirement, but you must at least meet the requirement.
-As an issuer, you could say both shoes and socks are not allowed in your house, but the Bridge will be happy for so long as you at least enforce shoe removal.
+As an issuer, you could state that both shoes and socks are not allowed in your house, but the Bridge might be happy as long as you at least enforce shoe removal.
 Path validation ensures that the minimum level of assurance you have set as your trust policy meets the security controls of other CAs in the trust framework.
 This trust mapping is a compelling capability because it affords trust at scale safely.
 Here also, we are leveraging the transitive property to accomplish this effect.

 <img src="{{site.baseurl}}/assets/piv/pdval-policy-mapping-fb-to-dod.png" alt="A screenshot showing example policy mapping from the Federal Bridge to the DoD interoperability root." style="width:800px;"/>